HomeLatest NewsTelecomSTMicroelectronics launches new microcontrollers to boost energy efficiency

 Francesco Cerretani, Senior Developer, Ascoel, said: “We found that the STM32U0 was the perfect solution, supporting our goal to create a low-cost, ultra-low-power, easy-to-install, zero maintenance, precise water meter.”

-The STM32U0 series also includes numerous analog peripherals and a segment LCD display controller that can help reduce costs and PCB space in devices like thermostats and factory automation panels.
+The STM32U0 series also includes numerous analog peripherals and a segment LCD display controller that can help reduce costs and PCB space in devices like thermostats and factory panels.
 The microcontrollers feature up to 256KB of Flash memory, 81 pin options, and a 56MHz core speed.

 Advertisement